SomeMinecraftModder/quickdoc/README.md

 # TODO
 * Write test
 * Add support for compiling to markdown
-* Switch to class instead of function for looking more *profesional*
+* Switch to class instead of function for looking more *profesional* <!-- leaving that typo here -->
 * Write some fancy README.MD
 * Add support for image